joellacerda/joellacerda/README.md

 My name is Joel Lacerda.

 📍 Currently living in Fortaleza, Brazil\
-🎓 Bachelor of Laws from the Federal University of Ceará\
+🎓 Bachelor of Laws from the Universidade Federal do Ceará (UFC)\
-💻 Computer Science Student at the University of the People\
+💻 Computer Science Student at the University of the People (UoPeople)\
 ⚖️ Worked as a Legal Advisor for the State Prosecution Office during 2017-2021

 ### Skills